 the King’s Highway (relating to the monarch when the route was first built) to emphasize that all have access to it—recalling an earlier time in our history when most roads were privately owned, and their owners, not the government, kept toll fees for their personal enrichment.

-Some main routes are also named to honour our monarchs—thus Ontario’s Queen Elizabeth Way, which runs from Toronto to Niagara, and honours the late Queen Mother from her 1939 tour with the King; and Alberta’s Queen Elizabeth II Highway between Edmonton and Calgary, renamed by the provincial government when our present Queen returned home to celebrate the centenary of Alberta in Confederation in 2005.
+Some main routes are also named to honour our monarchs—thus Ontario’s Queen Elizabeth Way, which runs from Toronto to Niagara, and honours the late Queen Mother from her 1939 tour with the King; Alberta’s Queen Elizabeth II Highway between Edmonton and Calgary, renamed by the provincial government when our present Queen returned home to celebrate the centenary of Alberta in Confederation in 2005; and Nova Scotia 's Highway 206, leading to the PEI Ferry, named Jubilee Highway in 2012.

 Look at your pocket change: on every coin there is the effigy of Canada’s Queen.
 Occasionally you might run across a coin bearing the image of our King, George VI, who died in 1952.
 And very rarely—perhaps rummaging in an old desk—you might find one with an engraving of George V, our Queen’s grandfather.
 They are all legal tender but you might want to collect the older ones.
 As well, if you’re lucky enough to have a $20 bill in your wallet, a portrait of The Queen appears there, too.
 Since the beginning of Canada’s history, some banknotes and all coins have borne the Sovereign’s picture, not only as a boast of national pride and identity, but also as a way of guaranteeing